vostres/Computer-Networking---A-Top-Down-Approach/01. Computer Networks and the Internet/README.md

 	 - Transmission Control Protocol (TCP)
 	 - Internet Protocol (IP)
  - Another defintion for the internet is an infrastructure that provides services to applications.
+ - Internet applications run on end systems, not on packet switches in network core
  - End systems attached to the Internet provide a socket interface that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.
+ - End systems attached to the Internet provide a socket interface that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.
  - A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.
+ -  Internet standards are developed by the Internet Engineering Task Force (IETF) [IETF 2020].
+The IETF standards documents are called requests for comments (RFCs).
+RFCs started out as general requests for comments (hence the name) to resolve network and protocol design problems that faced the precursor to the Internet [Allman 2011].
+RFCs tend to be quite technical and detailed.
+They define protocols such as TCP, IP, HTTP (for the Web), and SMTP (for e-mail).
+There are currently nearly 9000 RFCs.
+Other bod- ies also specify standards for network components

 ### Review Questions
  - What is the difference between a host and an end system?
 List several different types of end systems.
 Is a Web server an end system?